Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 Period.

-While you can sand a cabinet door, panel or cutting board flat with a belt sander, it is a slow process that produces a sub-par finish.
+While you can sand a cabinet door, panel, or cutting board flat with a belt sander, it is a slow process that produces a sub-par finish.

-With a drum sander, professionals are able to:
+With a drum sander, professionals can:

 • Sand single pieces of wood up to 50 inches wide